-Off-Campus College Days (Suspended under current health protocols)
+Off-Campus College Days

 In general, students should make college visits during vacation periods.
 The following is the policy regarding college days for seniors.
 Below are our general guidelines.
-In the fall of 2020 students will not be able to leave campus between September 1 and Thanksginvg (unless they are willing to quarantine for a lengthy period of time upon return).
+Exact policy for 2021-22 to be determined.

 - Seniors will be allowed three days for college visits. - No two days may be taken consecutively except under unusual circumstances. - Students admitted under a binding ED plan are expected to limit the number of college days taken in the second semester. - A student who is on restrictions will NOT be permitted a college day, except under extraordinary circumstances as approved by the College Office and the dean of the senior class. - College days during the first and second semester of the senior year will be granted only with the approval of the College Office.
 Parents must complete absence request form in the Parent Portal (www.hotchkiss.org/parents/forms-and-documents). - The School will entertain requests from Seniors and underclass students for (additional) college days after consultation with the student's Class Dean and the College Office. - College athletic coaches will also ask prospective student athletes to visit campuses for multiple days.
 The College Advisors and Class Deans will handle such visit requests after consulting with students' coaches in their specific sports.